jonathanhogg/flitter/README.md

 - `numpy` - for fast memory crunching
 - `lark` - for the language parser
 - `regex` - for the language parser
-- `python-rtmidi` - for talking MIDI to the Push2
+- `python-rtmidi` - for talking MIDI to the Push 2
-- `pyusb` - for sending the screen data to the Push2
+- `pyusb` - for sending the screen data to the Push 2
 - `skia-python` - for 2D drawing
 - `pyglet` - for OpenGL windowing
 - `moderngl` - because the OpenGL API is too hard